Test and Evaluation Glossary

 NEPSY-II: This test is used to evaluate children’s ability and performance in their executive function and attention, language, memory and learning, sensorimotor, visuospatial processing, and social perception.
 It is appropriate for use in children from preschool age through age 16.
 It allows the clinician to create a tailored assessment across six domains, specific to a child’s situation in order to answer referral questions or diagnostic concerns.
 The results provide information relating to typical childhood disorders, which can lead to accurate diagnosis and intervention planning for success in school and at home.

-Peabody Picture Vocabulary Test (PPVT-III): This test is used as a measure of receptive vocabulary for standard English, in addition to acting as a screening test of verbal ability.
+Peabody Picture Vocabulary Test (PPVT-5): This test is used as a measure of receptive vocabulary for standard English, in addition to acting as a screening test of verbal ability.
 The test involves the examiner saying a word, presenting a series of pictures to the client, and then asking the client to point to the picture that the word describes.
 This test can be given to clients ages 2 years 6 months through 90, and provides a quick estimate of their verbal ability or scholastic aptitude.

 Piers-Harris Children’s Self-Concept Scale-II: This measure provides the clinician with a well-rounded picture of a child’s self-concept by asking the child (ages 7 to 18) questions in a paper-based yes/no format.
 These questions are related to the child’s perception of his/her physical appearance, attributions, freedom from anxiety, intellectual and school status, behavioral adjustment, happiness and satisfaction, and popularity.
 The Piers Harris Children’s Self-Concept Scale will often aid the clinician in identifying specific areas of conflict, typical coping and defense mechanisms, and appropriate intervention techniques for a particular child.